mozilla/badgekit-api-client/docs/issuers.md

 Issuers represent mid-level badging admin in BadgeKit API.
 Each issuer is part of a single [system](systems.md), potentially along with other issuers.
 An issuer can contain one or more [programs](programs.md).
 Badges may be associated with a particular issuer.

+_Each issuer exists within the context of a system._

 The [`Client`](methods.md) object provides the following methods:

 * [`getIssuers`](#getissuers-issuer)